gatling/lib-benchmarks/jsonpath-benchmark-master/README.md

 We test different strategies (when supported by the JSON parser):
 * directly parsing a stream,
-* merging the bytes into one single array,
-* merging the bytes into a String.
+* decoding bytes into a String.

 JsonPath paths are precompiled as both Gatling (in Gatling itself, no in the JsonPath impl) and Jayway caches them.

 ## tl;dr

-* Gatling is almost 2x faster than Jayway
+* Gatling is similar to Jayway, except for a few use cases (filters, by index array access) where Gatling performs better
-* Jodd is faster than Jackson for reasonable payload sizes.
-For very large payloads, Jackson streaming parsing wins.
+* Jodd and Jackson have similar performance, except for large payloads where Jackson outperform
-* String char stealing is a win on Java 8
-* Results displayed on Jayway's website are completely flawed, as they only have path caching enabled for their side, not for Gatling.
-* Gson falls hehind in terms of performance
+* JDK8 performs better than JDK11.
+Reason is to be determined.
+GC, String implementation?

 ## How to